VicoDK/20-20-20-RuleTimer/README.md

 ## SimplyGreatTimer

-SimplyGreatTimer is a simple timer app that can be used for studing or working at pc
+SimplyGreatTimer is a simple timer app that can be used for studing or working at pc <br>
+(it is still in early development)

 ## Features